 TotalEnergies is one of the few oil majors to have an in-house infrastructure spanning the entire development process, from laboratory testing to industrial-scale production.
 We also have a worldwide network of R&D centers for exploration and production, with locations in the United States, the United Kingdom, Norway, Qatar, and soon Brazil.
 Furthermore, we develop top-tier partnerships with academic institutions and major companies from the energy industry.

 Our prospective labs (Nanotechnologies, Sensors and Nanosensors, Biotechnologies, Robotics) are at the forefront of our R&D work and form part of our cross-functional programs.
-They enable TotalEnergies to explore emerging innovations with high disruptive potential in areas other than oil and gas, which the Group can then apply to its own operations.
+They enable TotalEnergies to explore emerging innovations with high disruptive potential in areas other than oil and gas, which the Company can then apply to its own operations.

 Technological Innovation Platforms (TIPs) work to quickly integrate technologies that have reached industrial maturity into exploration and production projects